AllskyTeam/allsky/README.md

 http://your_raspberry_IP/public.php
 ```

-Make sure this page is publically viewable, i.e., is not behind a firewall.
+Make sure this page is publically viewable.
+If it is behind a firewall consult the documentation for your network equipment for information on allowing inbound connections.

 **Note:*** The WebUI setup uses `/etc/raspap/settings_*.json` for the camera settings.
 If, for some reason, you prefer to go back to the non-WebUI version, make sure to edit your `config/config.sh` file to have `CAMERA_SETTINGS_DIR="${ALLSKY_CONFIG}"` instead.